 Patients taking TNF-antagonists, including lmraldi™, are more susceptible to serious infections and impaired lung function may potentiate this risk.
 Serious infections, including sepsis, due to bacterial, mycobacterial, invasive fungal, parasitic, viral, or other opportunistic infections such as listeriosis, legionellosis and pneumocystis have been reported in patients receiving adalimumab.

 Treatment with lmraldi™ should not be initiated in patients with active infections, including chronic or localised infections, until these are controlled.
-Patients developing a new infection while undergoing treatment with lmraldi™ should be carefully monitored and discontinuation considered where infection is serious; appropriate therapy should be initiated until the infection is controlled.
+Patients developing a new infection while undergoing treatment with lmraldi™ should be carefully monitored.
+Imraldi should be discontinued if a patient develops a serious infection or sepsis.
+Appropriate therapy should be initiated until the infection is controlled.
 Physicians should exercise caution in patients with a history of recurrent infection and/or patients predisposed to infection.

 See the full Summary of Product Characteristics for further information, including information relating to other opportunistic infections observed in patients receiving adalimumab.

 Tuberculosis, including reactivation and new onset of tuberculosis, has been reported in patients receiving adalimumab.
 Reports included cases of pulmonary and extra-pulmonary (i.e. disseminated) tuberculosis.

 Before initiation of therapy with lmraldi™, all patients must be evaluated for both active or inactive (latent) tuberculosis infection.
 Evaluation should include a detailed medical assessment of patient history of tuberculosis or possible previous exposure to people with active tuberculosis and previous and/or current immunosuppressive therapy.